harrypuuter/NanoTreeProducer/CorrectionTools/README.md

           self.out.btagweight[0] = self.btagTool.getWeight(event,jetIds)
 ```

-`BTagWeightTool` calculates b-tagging reweighting based on the [SFs provided from the BTagging group](https://twiki.cern.ch/twiki/bin/viewauth/CMS/BtagRecommendation#Recommendation_for_13_TeV_Data) and analysis-dependent efficiencies measured in MC.
+`BTagWeightTool` calculates b tagging reweighting based on the [SFs provided from the BTagging group](https://twiki.cern.ch/twiki/bin/viewauth/CMS/BtagRecommendation#Recommendation_for_13_TeV_Data) and analysis-dependent efficiencies measured in MC.
 These are saved in `ROOT` files in [`btag/`](https://github.com/IzaakWN/NanoTreeProducer/tree/master/CorrectionTools/btag).
 The event weight is calculated according to [this method](https://twiki.cern.ch/twiki/bin/viewauth/CMS/BTagSFMethods#1a_Event_reweighting_using_scale).

+### Computing the b tag efficiencies

-The efficiencies in MC can be calculated for your particular analys by filling histograms with `fillEfficiencies` for each selected event, after removing overlap with other selected objects, e.g. the muon and tau object in [`ModuleMuTau.py`](https://github.com/IzaakWN/NanoTreeProducer/blob/master/modules/ModuleMuTau.py):
+The b tag efficiencies are analysis-dependent.
+They can be computed from the analysis output run on MC samples.
+For each event, fill the numerator and denominator histograms with `fillEfficiencies`, after removing overlap with other selected objects, e.g. the muon and tau object in [`ModuleMuTau.py`](https://github.com/IzaakWN/NanoTreeProducer/blob/master/modules/ModuleMuTau.py):
 <pre>
     def analyze(self event):